Minister for Ecclesiastical Affairs (Denmark)

-Minister for Ecclesiastical Affairs of Denmark (kirkeminister, lit.
-Minister for the Church) is a Danish political minister office.
+Minister of Ecclesiastical Affairs of Denmark (Kirkeminister) is a Danish political minister office.
 The main responsibility of the minister is the Church of Denmark.
 The minister is politically appointed without any requirements being a member of the state church.

-The office was created in 1916 when the post Kultus Minister was split up into the posts of Education Minister and Minister for Ecclesiastical Affairs.
-The new Minister for Ecclesiastical Affairs also took over the responsibility for culture from the Kultus Minister.
-In 1961 responsibility for culture was transferred to the Minister for Cultural Affairs.
+The office was created in 1916 when the post Kultus Minister was split up into the posts of Minister of Education and Minister of Ecclesiastical Affairs.
+The new Minister of Ecclesiastical Affairs also took over the responsibility for culture from the Kultus Minister.
+In 1961 responsibility of culture was transferred to the Minister of Cultural Affairs.

-Since 23 November 2023, Morten Dahlin from Venstre, holds the post in the Second Frederiksen Cabinet.
+Since 3 June 2026, Ida Auken from the Social Democrats, holds the post in the third Frederiksen cabinet.